What is CORE?

 Criteria for Eligibility:

-Eligible purchasers include small business or sole proprietors who provide professional landscape services as defined below.
+Eligible purchasers include small businesses or sole proprietors who provide professional landscape services as defined below.

 Professional Landscape Service